-- IMO recently adopted a resolution providing procedures for the uniform exercise of Port State Control. - The main purpose of Port State Control is to enhance marine safety, the environment and human security and to strengthen compliance with ILO and IMO standards.
-To achieve this goal there is high importance given to Concentrated Inspection Campaigns (CICs). - During the CIC, the PSC Officers (PSCO) are required, in addition to their routine controls on foreign flagged ships, to perform detailed verifications of specific items related to compliance with the IMO International Conventions.
-Each CIC has a limited time, and PSC Officers conduct such inspections in accordance with a standard Check List. - The following Concentrated Inspections Campaigns are pre-scheduled for upcoming years: - 4.1 Joint CIC Paris MOU with Tokyo MOU and United States Coast Guard: - .1 CIC on ISM Code during the period form September 1 to November 31, 2007, - .2 CIC on safety on navigation (SOLAS Chapter V; including passage planning, VDR, AIS and electronic chart display) in 2008, - .3 CIC on lifeboats in 2009 (Tokyo MOU with Paris MOU). - 4.2 Black Sea MOU CIC on Annex I of MARPOL 73/78 (ship's oil filtering equipment and record keeping shall be verified in more detail for compliance with the international standards) during period from October 1 to December 31, 2006. - 4.3 Latin American Agreement on PSC CIC on ISM Code during the period from September 1 to November 31, 2007.
+- 1 IMO recently adopted a resolution providing procedures for the uniform exercise of Port State Control. - 2 The main purpose of Port State Control is to enhance marine safety, the environment and human security and to strengthen compliance with ILO and IMO standards.
+To achieve this goal there is high importance given to Concentrated Inspection Campaigns (CICs). - 3 During the CIC, the PSC Officers (PSCO) are required, in addition to their routine controls on foreign flagged ships, to perform detailed verifications of specific items related to compliance with the IMO International Conventions.
+Each CIC has a limited time, and PSC Officers conduct such inspections in accordance with a standard Check List. - 4 Concentrated Inspections Campaigns on lifeboats are scheduled for 2009 (during the period form September 1 to November 31, 2009) in the following PSC MoUs: - Paris MOU, - Tokyo MOU, - Black Sea MOU.

-RECOMMENDATIONS:
+RECOMMENDATIONS

-- Shipowner, operator and master of a ship should be aware that, in case PSCO find deficiencies in the items listed on the CIC Check List, they would have "clear grounds for a more detailed inspection" to extend verification to additional related items.
-Should this occur, the Administration should be notified immediately. - Shipowners and operators should take measures to reduce the likelihood that their ships will be subjected to intervention or detention, bearing in mind that increasingly efficient databases will enable the maritime authorities to exchange information.
+- 1 Shipowner, operator and master of a ship should be aware that, in case PSCO find deficiencies in the items listed on the CIC Check List, they would have "clear grounds for a more detailed inspection" to extend verification to additional related items.
+Should this occur, the Administration should be notified immediately. - 2 Shipowners and operators should take measures to reduce the likelihood that their ships will be subjected to intervention or detention, bearing in mind that increasingly efficient databases will enable the maritime authorities to exchange information.
 Being inspected in one State and given a clean bill of health will not necessarily prevent further inspections by another maritime authority.
-As information is more and more shared between various organizations, non-compliant ships will find it increasingly difficult to continue operation. - In the event a Shipowner, Operator or Master of a ship registered under the Dominica International Registry believes that the ship is being unfairly delayed or detained, it is recommended that immediate contact be made with the Dominica Maritime Registry by the most practical means available: e.g. telephone, fax, e-mail.
+As information is more and more shared between various organizations, non-compliant ships will find it increasingly difficult to continue operation.

+In the event a Shipowner, Operator or Master of a ship registered under the Flag of the Commonwealth of Dominica believes that the ship is being unfairly delayed or detained, it is recommended that immediate contact be made with the Dominica Maritime Administration of Dominica Flag State Coordination Office by the most practical means available: e.g. telephone, fax, e-mail.
 It is the intent of the Registry to assist Shipowners expeditiously in clearing any deficiencies that may cause undue delay or interruption of service.